FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

  *	Verify *Adobe Photoshop* is not running.
  *	Unzip the `ZIP` file downloaded on purchase.
  *	Run the installer inside the `ZIP` file:
-	*	Windows - *Double Click* `Fixel EdgeHancer 3 - Windows Installer.exe` installer and follow instruction.
+	*	Windows - *Double Click* `Fixel Contrastica 3 - Windows Installer.exe` installer and follow instruction.
 		The user may be asked for *Administrator* privileges in order to install the Plug In.
-	*	macOS - *Double Click* on `Fixel EdgeHancer - macOS Installer.dmg` disk image and follow instructions.
+	*	macOS - *Double Click* on `Fixel Contrastica - macOS Installer.dmg` disk image and follow instructions.
 		The user may be asked for *Administrator* privileges in order to install the Plug In.
  *	Start *Adobe Photoshop* and launch the UI (See below).

-If any issues arise, please refer to [Fixel EdgeHancer 3 Installation Guide][03].
+If any issues arise, please refer to [Fixel Contrastica 3 Installation Guide][03].

-## Fixel EdgeHancer 3 UI
+## Fixel Contrastica 3 UI

-This section will show [Fixel EdgeHancer 3][98] User Interface (UI) and how to use it.
+This section will show [Fixel Contrastica 3][98] User Interface (UI) and how to use it.

-### Launching EdgeHancer 3 User Interface (Panel)
+### Launching Contrastica 3 User Interface (Panel)

 In order to launch the panel the user should:

  *	Open Photoshop.
- *	In Photoshop menu click on `Window -> Extensions -> Fixel EdgeHancer 3`.
+ *	In Photoshop menu click on `Window -> Extensions -> Fixel Contrastica 3`.

-Once done, the EdgeHancer 3 UI will present itself:
+Once done, the Contrastica 3 UI will present itself:

 ![][Figure001]{:class="center-img"}

-The UI enable simple and intuitive operation of the edge enhancement process.
+The UI enable simple and intuitive operation of the local & global contrast intensification process.
 The panel allows the user to interact with the image while adjusting its parameters as it was any other native *Panel* of *Photoshop*.
 Namely you can zoom in, zoom out, do panning, change opacity or visibility while interacting with the panel.